ryanxin7/hg-xnlog/content/posts/ELK/elasticsearch-8.10.4安装.md

 By default the 'ca' mode produces a single PKCS#12 output file which holds:
     * The CA certificate
-    * The CAs private key
+    * The CA's private key

 If you elect to generate PEM format certificates (the -pem option), then the output will be a zip file containing individual files for the CA certificate and private key